- Open a project or create a new project for a live event.

 Note: Each time you start recording, VividCast creates a new recording and will not append or overwrite previous recordings.

 Important!
 Recordings may be limited by your system's hardware capabilities.
 If the output's performance drops, select the MPEG2 encoding option (Setup > Recording > File Format > ts).
-If the problem persists, reduce the number of video and audio sources in the project.
+If the problem persists, reduce the number of live video and live audio sources in the project.

 - To save the project, choose File > Save As, name the project, select VividCast project with Assets from the drop-down list, and click Save.
 For details, see Save and package VividCast projects to your computer.

-Tip: You can adjust audio input levels and the master volume during a broadcast in Setup > Audio Input.
+Tip: You can adjust audio input levels and the master volume during a broadcast in Setup > Live Audio Input.
 For details, see Control audio levels during broadcasts.

 Have more questions?
 Submit a request